 source: Starbucks SEC Filings

 These are the assets that are supposed to be consumed or sold to utilized cash within the operating cycle of the business or with the current fiscal year.
-They are mainly required to fund the daily operations or the core business of the firm.
-An important characteristic is that they can be easily liquidated to generate cash, which helps a business in meeting any short term liquidity crunches.
+They are mainly required to fund the daily operations or the firm's core business.
+An important characteristic is that they can be easily liquidated to generate cash, which helps a business meet any short-term liquidity crunches.
 Although they vary from industry to industry, some common examples can be cash, cash equivalents, Inventory, accounts receivable, etc.

 #2 – Fixed Assets

-Fixed Assets are those long term assets that are not only utilized in the current fiscal year but many years after that.
-They are mainly one-time strategic investments that are needed for long term sustenance of the business.
-For an IT service industry, fixed assets will be desktops, laptops, land, etc. but for a manufacturing firm, it can be machinery and equipment.
-An essential characteristic of fixed assets is that they are reported at their book value and normally get depreciated with time.
+Fixed Assets are those long-term assets that are utilized in the current fiscal year and many years after that.
+They are mainly one-time strategic investments that are needed for the long-term sustenance of the business.
+For an IT service industry, fixed assets will be desktops, laptops, land, etc., but it can be machinery and equipment for a manufacturing firm.
+An essential characteristic of fixed assets is that they are reported at their book value and normally depreciate with time.

 #3 – Other Assets

 The third category is the list of intangible assets that the firm has acquired over some time.
 These Include goodwill, brand name, patents, copyrights, trademark, etc. They have a multi-period life.
 An essential characteristic of intangible assets that differentiates them from fixed assets is that they normally do not depreciate with time.
-Most often, their value increases as the firm grow and spends more time in the industry.
+Their value increases as the firm grows and spends more time in the industry.

 The format of the classified balance sheet ‘s liabilities side can be divided into three main categories.